ief015/open-konstruktor/SAVE-STRINGS.md

 # Format

 Save data is compressed with zlib (deflate) and encoded to base64.
-Data is little-endian.

 Uncompressed data length is varied ([possibly due to a bug](#layer-2-metal)) when exported by the game, but not by much.
 Position of EOF in an empty save is `332B`.